bar10dr/SevOmatic/README.md

 - Press the blue button named "Enable the Google Sheets API"
 - Enter a name for the application and press next
 - Choose "Desktop app" in the dropdown and press "Create"
-- Press the "Download client configuration" and save the "credentials.json" file to the "SevOmatic/SevOmatic.Terminal/" folder
+- Press the "Download client configuration" and save the "credentials.json" file to the "\SevOmatic\SevOmatic.Terminal\" folder

 ##### 3. Giving the application rights to modify your Google Spreadsheets
 This step will grant the application you just created the rights to modify your Google user's spreadsheet data.
 - Open Command Line (cmd/Powershell/Linux console)
-- Go to the "SevOmatic/SevOmatic.Terminal/" folder
+- Go to the "\SevOmatic\SevOmatic.Terminal\" folder
 - Type "dotnet run", this will start the application
 - It will open a browser window to Googles authentication page
 - Choose the account of the user who's Spreadsheets account you want to use